-The horse is made ready for the day of battle, but victory rests with the LORD. — Proverbs 21:31
+The horse is prepared for the day of battle, but the victory belongs to the Lord. — Proverbs 21:31

 United States Senator Mark Hatfield tells the story of touring Calcutta, India with Mother Teresa.
 On their tour, she took him to visit the so-called “House of the Dying,” where terminally sick children were cared for in their final days.

 As he watched Mother Teresa minister to these children who were nearing death, Hatfield was overwhelmed by the sheer magnitude of suffering she and her co-workers saw on a daily basis.
 He asked her, “How can you bear the load without being crushed by it?”